 Jeff Feller, Coordinator North Central Florida Trauma Agency Cell: 352-214-2164 more WellFlorida Board members regarding any matter that may come before the Board.
 This prohibition extends to discussions via e-mail.
 2) Furthermore, most e-mail communications made or received by WellFlorida members or staff are considered public records that must be retained and, upon request, made available to the public and media.
 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.
-3 Curching Law and Dublic Decords Counting 1) The Florida Countyment is the Curching Law making discussion subsidered which making heat was an analysis Sunshine Law and Public Records Caution: 1) The Florida Government in the Sunshine Law prohibits discussion outside a duly noticed meeting between any two or more WellFlorida Board members regarding any matter that may come before the Board.
+Sunshine Law and Public Records Caution: 1) The Florida Government in the Sunshine Law prohibits discussion outside a duly noticed meeting between any two or more WellFlorida Board members regarding any matter that may come before the Board.
 This prohibition extends to discussions via e-mail.
 2) Furthermore, most e-mail communications made or received by WellFlorida members or staff are considered public records that must be retained and, upon request, made available to the public and media.
 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.
-Susching Law and Dublic Records Courtings 1) The Florida Couprement in the Suschine Law prohibits discussion outside a dubly noticed meeting between any two or Sunshine Law and Public Records Caution: 1) The Florida Government in the Sunshine Law prohibits discussion outside a duly noticed meeting between any two or more WellFlorida Board members regarding any matter that may come before the Board.
+Sunshine Law and Public Records Caution: 1) The Florida Government in the Sunshine Law prohibits discussion outside a duly noticed meeting between any two or more WellFlorida Board members regarding any matter that may come before the Board.
 This prohibition extends to discussions via e-mail.
 2) Furthermore, most e-mail communications made or received by WellFlorida members or staff are considered public records that must be retained and, upon request, made available to the public and media.
 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
-Instead, contact this office by phone or in writing. cond dioderno man to and onery.
-Indicad, contact the ones by phone of in writing.
+Instead, contact this office by phone or in writing.